MicrosoftDocs/Advertising-docs/BingAds/bulk-service/editorialerror.md

 ---
-title: EditorialError Data Object ms.service: bing-ads-bulk-service ms.topic: article
+title: EditorialError Data Object - Bulk ms.service: bing-ads-bulk-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an error object that identifies the entity with the batch of entities that failed editorial review.
 ---
-# EditorialError Data Object
+# EditorialError Data Object - Bulk
 Defines an error object that identifies the entity with the batch of entities that failed editorial review.

 ## Syntax